 By Sheila Mary Koch

-is located at 9000 ft. in the Cuchumatanes Mountains, approximately 8 hours from Guatemala City.
+Located at 9000 ft. in the Cuchumatanes Mountains, approximately 8 hours from Guatemala City.
 The majority of area inhabitants are of Mayan lineage and the predominant language spoken is Mam, a Maya dialect.
 It is one of the places where most people still wear traditional dress called Tipicos and practice the ways of their ancestors.
-Some of Guatemala’s best weaving is done here.
+Some of Guatemala's best weaving is done here.

 People are the main attraction of Todos Santos.
 Throughout Guatemala and beyond, post cards and tour books feature the faces of Todos Santeros (males) wearing their distinctive red pants, dark blue chaps and striped shirts with ornately embroidered collars.

 Buses leave the Huehuetenago (Huehue) bus station between 11:30 am and 3:00 p.m. daily.
 The fastest bus leaves at 12:15.
 Buses back to Huehue start leaving Todos Santos at 6:00 am.
 On market day, the schedule shifts to suit whomever is driving that day and most of the buses are busy carrying people to and from the local villages.

 Market day every Saturday attracts people from all over region who come down from the mountains to sell their goods from chicks and vegetables to yarn and fabrics.
 Many tourist groups come from Quezaltenango (known as Xela) and Antigua for market day.